aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/color-palette/_index.md

 type: docs
 weight: 80
 url: /python-net/excel-color-palette/
-description: Python code to add custom colors to the palette and use excel color palette with Aspose.Cells for Python via .NET API
+description: Python code to add custom colors to the palette and use Excel color palette with Aspose.Cells for Python via .NET API
-keywords: Python add custom colors to the palette, Python programmatically excel color palette, programmatically how to use color palette in workbook, Python how to use color palette in excel
+keywords: Python add custom colors to the palette, Python programmatically Excel color palette, programmatically how to use color palette in workbook, Python how to use color palette in Excel
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Colors and Palette**

-A palette is the number of colors available for use in creating an image.
+A palette is the set of colors available for use in creating an image.
 The use of a standardized palette in a presentation allows the user to create a consistent look.
-Each Microsoft Excel (97-2003) file has a palette of 56 colors that can be applied to cells, fonts, gridlines, graphic objects, fills and lines in a chart.
+Each Microsoft Excel (97‑2003) file has a palette of 56 colors that can be applied to cells, fonts, gridlines, graphic objects, fills, and lines in a chart.

-With Aspose.Cells for Python via .NET it is possible not only to use the palette's existing colors but also custom colors.
+With Aspose.Cells for Python via .NET it is possible not only to use the palette's existing colors but also to use custom colors.
 Before using a custom color, add it to the palette first.

 This topic discusses how to add custom colors to the palette.

 ## **Add Custom Colors to Palette**

-Aspose.Cells for Python via .NET supports Microsoft Excel's 56 color palette.
+Aspose.Cells for Python via .NET supports Microsoft Excel's 56‑color palette.
 To use a custom color that is not defined in the palette, add the color to the palette.

 Aspose.Cells for Python via .NET provides a class, [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook), that represents a Microsoft Excel file.
-The [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook) class provides a [**change_palette**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/change_palette) method that takes the following parameters to add a custom color to modify the palette:
+The [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook) class provides a [**change_palette**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/change_palette) method that takes the following parameters to add a custom color to the palette:

-- Custom Color, the custom color to be added.
+- **Custom Color** – the custom color to be added.
-- Index, the index of the color in the palette that the custom color will replace.
-Should be between 0-55.
+- **Index** – the index of the color in the palette that the custom color will replace.
+Should be between 0‑55.

-The example below adds a custom color (Orchid) to the palette before applying it on a font.
+The example below adds a custom color (Orchid) to the palette before applying it to a font.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Formatting-ColorsAndPalette-1.py" >}}

 {{% alert color="primary" %}}

-The palette only holds 56 colors.
-When you add a custom color to the palette, the palette is changed and any element in the file formatted with the previous color is changed.
-So, when you change the palette, please be very careful.
-Moreover, this is the limitation in XLS (Excel 97 - 2003) file format only as there is no such limitation for XLSX or other advanced MS Excel (2007/2010 or 2013) file formats.
+The palette holds only 56 colors.
+When you add a custom color to the palette, the palette is changed and any element in the file formatted with the previous color is also changed.
+Therefore, when you modify the palette, please be very careful.
+Moreover, this limitation exists only in XLS (Excel 97‑2003) file format; there is no such limitation for XLSX or other advanced Microsoft Excel (2007, 2010, or 2013) file formats.

 {{% /alert %}}